-His work for Penguin is a little unusual for that publisher.
-It has the polish of mainstream magazine or advertising illustration and thus it has a hint of soap opera in the presentation of characters.
-But it combines that quality with the look of British Pop Art by painters in the 1960s such as David Hockney or Michael Andrews.
-So it seems that Gianetta Coppola was a modern artist working in a commercial realm.
+Coppola’s work for Penguin is a little unusual for that publisher.
+It has the polish of mainstream magazine and advertising illustration and thus has a hint of soap opera in the presentation of characters.
+But it combines that quality with the look of modern British painters of the 1960s such as David Hockney or Michael Andrews.
+Gianluigi Coppola was a modern artist working in a commercial realm.